jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1P58gW8xCkk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Linking
+## Linking

 When we write a program, we use libraries.
 For example, if you need to read text from standard input, you need to _link_ a library that provides this.
 Think linking has two forms:

 * **Static** Linking is when you add this library to your executable program.
 In this method, your program size is big because it has all the needed libraries.
 One good advantage is your program can be run without being dependent on other programs/libraries.
 * **Dynamic** Linking is when you just say in your program "We need this and that library to run this program".
 This way your program is smaller but you need to install those libraries separately.
-This makes programs more secure \(because libraries can be updated centrally\), more advanced \(any improvement in a library will improve the whole program\), and smaller.
+This makes programs more secure \(Because libraries can be updated centrally, and more advanced any improvement in a library will improve the whole program\), and smaller.

 Linux dynamic libraries have names like `libLIBNAME.so.VERSION` and are located at places like `/lib*/` and `/usr/lib*/`.
 On Windows, we call them Dynamic Linked Libraries (DLLs).

 > Dynamic linking is also called **shared** libraries because all the programs are sharing one library which is separately installed.

-### What libraries do I need
+## What libraries do I need

 Libraries related to system utilities are installed in `/lib` and `/lib64` \(for 32bit and 64bit libraries\) and libraries installed by other software will be located at `/usr/lib` and `/usr/lib64`.

-#### ldd
+### ldd

 The `ldd` command helps you find: